sib-swiss/Knoto-ID/README.md

-J. Dorier, D. Goundaroulis, F. Benedetti and A. Stasiak, "Knoto-ID: a tool to study the entanglement of open protein chains using the concept of knotoids", submitted (2018).
+J. Dorier, D. Goundaroulis, F. Benedetti and A. Stasiak, "Knoto-ID: a tool to study the entanglement of open protein chains using the concept of knotoids", Bioinformatics (2018).

 Precompiled binary distributions, with a user guide and examples, are available for Linux, Mac OS X and Windows at